bkatchmar/FinanceProject/README.md

 * Stock must at least have a "Hold" rating by wall street analysts
 * Being a dividend paying stock is a plus but not a requirement

-I am combining my coding background with this new interest to help automate some of my data gathering, possibly then use this information going forward to help automate some of my decision making
+I am combining my coding background with this new interest to help automate some of my data gathering, possibly then use this information going forward to help automate some of my decision making.

+Project has been created in Visual Studio 2022 as a standard console project.

 ## Manual Steps